silvacms/documentation/source/silva/buildout.rst

    version of Silva.
 Failing to test these extension may break your site and cause the upgrade to fail.

-As generic upgrade procedure, we recommand first to copy your site as a test site, and run the upgrade procedure on that copy.
-After checking that everything works, you can do the same on your production site.
-This is specially recommand when you want to jump between versions where there is lot of changes (like major release of Silva).
+As standard upgrade procedure, we recommend to first copy your site as a test site, and then do the upgrade procedure on the copy.
+After checking that everything on your sitee works, you can do the same procedure on your production site.
+This is especially recommended fo upgrades that jump between versions with several changes (for instance a major release of Silva).

 .. note::